jenveigel/BlackJackProject/README.md

-#BlackJack
+# BlackJack

 Built a BlackJack game with dealer and one player

-###Implemented the following:
+### Implemented the following:

-*Enums with multiple parameters
+- Enums with multiple parameters
-*Objects
+- Objects
-*JUnit Test
+- JUnit Test
-*Methods (could have used more in Game logic, but I was having trouble getting them to work)
+- Methods (could have used more in Game logic, but I was having trouble getting them to work)
+- Loops

-###Used the following classes:
+### Used the following classes:

 - Rank (Enum)
 - Suit (Enum)